sloweyyy/Leetcode/README.md

 # Leetcode Solutions

-Author: SloWey
+**Author:** SloWey
-Email: truonglevinhphuc2006@gmail.com
+**Email:** truonglevinhphuc2006@gmail.com

 ## About

-This repository contains solutions to various LeetCode problems implemented in multiple programming languages, including C++, C#, Python, Java, and JavaScript.
-LeetCode is a platform for practicing coding and algorithmic challenges.

-The goal of this repository is to provide clear and well-documented solutions to help you improve your problem-solving skills and prepare for coding interviews.
+This repository showcases my journey of learning Data Structures and Algorithms (DAS) through solving various LeetCode problems in multiple programming languages.
+LeetCode is a platform for practicing coding and algorithmic challenges, and this repository aims to provide clear and well-documented solutions to help others improve their problem-solving skills and prepare for coding interviews.

 ## Languages